berachain/docs/apps/core/content/learn/pol/tokens/honey.md

 - User wishes to deposit `1,000 $stgUSD`
 - Mint rate for `$stgUSD` is set at `0.995` (`99.5%`)

-Here's how the minting process would work:
+Here's how the minting process works:

+1. The user's deposit is handled by the `HoneyFactory` contract, which extends `VaultAdmin`
-1. The user deposits `1,000 $stgUSD` into the VaultRouter contract
+2. The `HoneyFactory` deposits the collateral into the appropriate `CollateralVault`
-2. The VaultRouter transfers `1,000 $stgUSD` to the $stgUSD Vault and receives `1,000` vault shares in return
-3. The VaultRouter calculates the amount of $HONEY to mint:
+3. The mint amount is calculated based on the current mint rate:

-- `$HONEY` to mint = Vault shares × Mint rate
+   - `$HONEY` to mint = Collateral amount × Mint rate
    - `$HONEY` to mint = `1,000` × `0.995` = `995 $HONEY`

-4. The VaultRouter mints `995 $HONEY` to the user's address.
-5. The VaultRouter calculates and distributes the fee:
+4. Fees are calculated and distributed:

-- Fee shares = Vault shares - `$HONEY` to mint
+   - Fee amount = Collateral amount - `$HONEY` minted
-- Fee shares = `1,000 - 995 = 5 shares`
+   - Fee amount = `1,000 - 995 = 5` collateral tokens
-- The VaultRouter transfers 5 vault shares to the fee receiver.
+   - Fees are split between the fee receiver and POL fee collector based on the `polFeeCollectorFeeRate`